pgpavlides/php_garden/README.md

 In this example, `Person` is a class with two properties (`$name` and `$age`) and one method (`greet()`).
 The `public` keyword indicates the visibility of the properties and method, meaning they can be accessed from outside the class.

+#### 👉 Objects
-**Objects**: An object is an individual instance of a class, created using the `new` keyword.
+An object is an individual instance of a class, created using the `new` keyword.
 An object has its own set of properties and methods defined by its class.

 Here's an example of creating an object and using its properties and methods: